-Requirements before gathering data for multiple master servers in capacity licensing
+Requirements before gathering data for multiple primary servers in capacity licensing

-Before you run nbdeployutil in an environment that has multiple master servers, complete the following configuration using the NetBackup Administration Console.
+Before you run nbdeployutil in an environment that has multiple primary servers, complete the following configuration using the NetBackup Administration Console.
 These steps only need to be completed one time.

-- Create a trust relationship between the master servers.
-See the NetBackup Administrator's Guide, Volume I - For each remote master server in the environment, add the master server where you plan to run nbdeployutil to the Additional Servers list (in Host Properties). - Open Host Properties > Master Servers. - Right-click on the remote master server and click Properties. - Select Servers.

-On the Additional Servers tab, add the master server.
+- Create a trust relationship between the primary servers.
+See the NetBackup Administrator's Guide, Volume I - For each remote primary server in the environment, add the primary server where you plan to run nbdeployutil to the Additional Servers list (in Host Properties). - Open Host Properties > Master Servers. - Right-click on the remote primary server and click Properties. - Select Servers. - On the Additional Servers tab, add the primary server.